ABOUT THE FOUNDATION

 The Devola Multi-Use Trail was completed in the spring/summer of 2018.
 The trail is 10 feet wide to comfortably accommodate walkers, runners, bicyclists, walkers/joggers with strollers, and others.

 The Elizabeth Sugden Broughton Community Building (ESB) is conveniently located at the main entrance and activity center of Broughton Nature Park on State Route 821.
-The building is available for weddings, meetings, presentations, training, recreation, social events, and all types of gatherings.
-It has a kitchen for food brought in by users and caterers, a presentation system, ADA-compliant entrances & restrooms, a patio with a grill, a fire pit, lots of parking, and many other features.
 The Broughton Family dedicated the Community Building on October 4, 2019.
-ESB is the largest building project undertaken by The Broughton Foundation.
+ESB was the largest building project undertaken by The Broughton Foundation.

 James-Fisher Park, a historic roadside park from the early 1930s, was donated to the Foundation by the James families in 2019.
 Built on the banks of the Muskingum River by the State of Ohio in the early 1930s, the scenic and popular picnic spot had fallen into disrepair.
 The James families acquired the Park, restored it, added a historical marker, and renamed it.
 In collaboration with The Broughton Foundation, the James families are stewards of James-Fisher Park.